2015 Summer Judicial Internship: JRC-JTB

-The Judicial Resources Committee of the United States Judicial Conference and Just The Beginning – A Pipeline Organization® are pleased to announce the fourth annual Summer Judicial Internship Diversity Project for Summer 2014.
+The Judicial Resources Committee of the United States Judicial Conference and Just The Beginning – A Pipeline Organization® are pleased to announce the fifth annual Summer Judicial Internship Diversity Project for Summer 2015.
 The Project’s goal is to provide summer judicial internships for highly-qualified minority, underrepresented, and economically disadvantaged law students.
-Operating nationally since 2014, The JRC-JTB Project has placed over 150 law students in successful internships to date.
-Ninety judges currently participate in our efforts and look to the JRC-JTB Project for summer internship candidates.
-Nine JRC-JTB intern alumni have went on to post-graduate judicial clerkships.
+Operating nationally since 2011, the JRC-JTB Project has placed nearly 300 law students in successful internships to date.
+Over 100 judges are expected to participate in our efforts and look to the JRC-JTB Project for summer internship candidates.
+Fifteen JRC-JTB intern alumni have secured post-graduate judicial clerkships.
 The JRC-JTB Project is proud to work in partnership with the American Bar Association's Judicial Internship Opportunity Program to prepare students for judicial internships and place students in chambers.
 Please read further to find out how you can participate in this exciting program and follow the link above to learn more about the ABA's JIOP Program!

-The Project is national in scope and will place at least 75 students as judicial interns in federal appellate, district, bankruptcy, magistrate and select state appellate judges’chambers across the country in 2014.
+The Project is national in scope and will place about 100 students as judicial interns in federal appellate, district, bankruptcy, magistrate and select state appellate judges’ chambers across the country.
 Interns will have the opportunity to draft bench memoranda, judicial orders, and opinions on a variety of substantive matters, including motions to dismiss, motions for summary judgment, magistrate judge reports, and habeas corpus petitions.
-Applicants should possess strong research and writing skills and be prepared to handle the rigors of working in a federal or appellate court.
+Applicants should possess strong research and writing skills and be prepared to handle the rigors of working in judge's chambers.

 There will be an initial screening, which will identify qualified candidates eligible for a first-round interview conducted in-person or by telephone.
-Applicants who clear this round will be referred to one of the Project’s Participating Judges for a second-round interview, after which each Participating Judge will make a final hiring decision.
-Applicants who are hired must commit to attending two mandatory training workshops prior to the beginning of the internship, either in-person or via videoconference, and must be available to work full-time as an unpaid intern for a minimum of six weeks.
+Applicants who move beyond this round will be referred to one of the Project’s Participating Judges for a second-round interview, after which each Participating Judge will make a final hiring decision.
+Applicants who are hired must commit to participating in two mandatory training workshops prior to the beginning of their internship, either in-person or via videoconference, and must be available to work full-time as an unpaid intern for a minimum of six weeks.

 (3) a law school transcript, official or unofficial (if first semester law school grades are unavailable or incomplete, please send an undergraduate transcript and supplement with law school grades as they become available);